ritchie46/ritchievink.com/content/post/music-class-part-2.md

 It is of course also interesting to see how the model classifies genres it hasn't learned.
 But I cannot promise you it would be a sane prediction though.

+## Update 11-04-2019
+*The widget below doesn't work because I didn't want to maintain the backend anymore.*

 <div class="base-input">
 <label>Artist:</label> <input type="text" class="input-style-1" value="coolio" id="artist"></input> </br>
 <label>Song:</label> <input type="text" class="input-style-1" value="gangsta's paradise" id="track"></input> </br>